Susan Kathryn Hefti

 Selected from more than 1,600 submissions, Susan's very first attempt at writing a script for TV - an original TV Pilot entitled AMUSE BOUCHE - was named Quarterfinalist for the Screencraft Pilot Launch Competition.

-While still in graduate school, Susan began her professional writing career as a journalist specializing in Environmental News.
-In addition to researching, writing and producing environmental investigative news stories throughout New England, Susan also created, wrote, produced & hosted her own environmental news radio show called EcoTalk on WRKO in Boston and, as a TV Writer/Producer, helped to launch the nation's first-ever half-hour environmental news magazine on Boston's Channel-56 TV.
-Susan has also taught environmental studies courses at various Universities, including Brown & Yale.
+While still in graduate school, Hefti began her professional writing career as a journalist specializing in Environmental News.
+In addition to researching, writing and producing environmental investigative news stories throughout New England, Susan also created, wrote, produced & hosted her own environmental news radio show called EcoTalk on WROR in Boston.
+As a TV Writer/Producer, Hefti helped to launch the nation's first-ever half-hour environmental news magazine on Boston's Channel-56 TV.
+While working as a reporter, Susan has also taught environmental studies courses at various Universities, including Brown & Yale.

 Active in historic preservation, pretty much her whole life, Susan was happy to put her reporting skills to work on this important topic, when invited to write a regular column - a column she dubbed, The Preservation Diaries - for The Clyde Fitch Report.